 - 1. Prior resolutions of the Board, to the extent that they may conflict with the provisions hereof, are hereby superseded and rescinded.
 This Resolution shall be effective August 22, 2017. - 2.
 The salaries, wages, compensation, and expenses provided herein shall be in full for all official services performed unless expressly otherwise provided and shall be paid on the basis of the biweekly pay period plan.
 Compensation shall be payable on or before the seventh (7th) calendar day after conclusion of each biweekly pay period for services rendered during the preceding biweekly pay period.
 All officials and employees of the Santa Clara Valley Water District shall charge, collect and pay all fees required by law to be charged, collected, and paid into the proper fund of the District and no officer or employee of the District shall be compensated by fees. - 3.
-For the period from July 1, 2016 through June 30, 2017, the total salary for the Clerk of the Board shall be that amount approved by the Board of Directors and formulated in this paragraph.
-As of July 1, 2016, the Clerk of the Board shall receive a salary increase of 2.7 percent (\$3,868.80), for an adjusted annual salary of \$147,139.20 - 4.
-The total salary for the Clerk of the Board shall be that amount approved by the Board of Directors and formulated in this paragraph.
-As of July 1, 2017, the Clerk of the Board shall receive a further salary adjustment for a new adjusted annual salary of \$174,720. - 5.
-In addition to an annual salary as set forth in Paragraphs 3 and 4, the District shall continue to assume payment of the unclassified employee benefits that are in effect on the effective date of approval of this Resolution. - 6.
-Ms. King's employment as Clerk of the Board shall be subject to the provisions of the attached Employment Agreement (Exhibit-A), which is hereby approved.
+Following an open and competitive recruitment process, the Board of Directors voted on July 28, 2017, to select Norma J. Camacho to be the District's new Chief Executive Officer, subject to negotiation of the terms and conditions of her employment. - 4.
+An employment agreement describing said terms and conditions has been prepared and presented to this Board for consideration. - 5.
+Norma J. Camacho is hereby appointed Chief Executive Officer for the Santa Clara Valley Water District, an at-will position, effective August 22, 2017. - 6.
+Ms. Camacho's employment as Chief Executive Officer is subject to the provisions of the attached Employment Agreement (Exhibit-A), which is hereby approved.
 The Chair of the Board is authorized to execute this Agreement.